FaridSaberi/Dn2MFGO/README.md

 This repository provides an implementation for Dn2MFGL as described in the paper:

 Farid Saberi-Movahed, Bitasta Biswas, Prayag Tiwari, Jens Lehmann, Sahar Vahdati, Deep Nonnegative Matrix Factorization with Joint Global and Local Structure Preservation, Under Review, 2023.

+# Requirements

+The codebase has been implemented in Matlab 2021.
+To use it, please run the file main.m.